popstas/smarthome-mcp-server/README.md

   host: localhost
   token: token
 rules:
-  - text: "When no one is home or sleeping, turn off all lights."
+  - text: When no one is home or sleeping, turn off all lights.
 devices:
-  - name: "Light in Room"
+  - name: Light in Room
     room: room
     entity_id: light.yeelight_ceiling20_0x2339ef2c
     state_type: boolean